 Might a New Gambling Act Put an End to ‘Free’ Spins?

 In recent times, the government has found itself under increased pressure to review the Gambling Act of 2005.
 The prevailing feeling has been that the act was an ‘analogue one for a digital age’, given the extent to which the internet was a relatively newly developing thing at the time the Act was created, there is a feeling that many aspects of it need to be rewritten in order to ensure that it fits with modern gambling.

 One of the things that it is felt that the government will look at as part of its review is the manner in which betting companies promote bonuses and free bets.
-A quick look at the terminology used shows that you can be offered free bets, risk-free bets, free spins, matched deposits and so on.
+A quick look at the terminology used shows that you can be offered free bets, free spins, matched deposits and so on.
 Whilst the Advertising Standards Authority and the Gambling Commission have introduced stricter guidelines, some feel it is still not enough.